corda/corda-solutions/bn-apps/ledger-sync/design/design.md

 ### Timeline

 * Projects, which go live on Corda in 2018 are asking to have a reference implementation available *asap*.
-* This will be an evolvable solution.
+* This solution will evolve over time.
 We need to get more feedback about usage patterns which might result in future design changes.

 ### Requirements

-* A BN member should be able to recover his states and transactions from other peers after a disaster.
+* A BN member should be able to recover their states and transactions from other peers after a disaster.
 * A number of times customers flagged a question whether Corda allows to verify that the network is in sync.
 I.e. whether each BN member is in consensus with other members about the transactions he has been involved into.

 ### Assumptions